marchbox/monorail/articles/2022-04/opening-day/opening-day.md

 title: Opening day
 date: 2022-04-10
 tags:
-  - dumpling
+  - life
-  - mouse
+  - disney
-  - pixel
+  - web-design
 excerpt: |
   After almost 7 months of procracination in the quarantine, today I’m finally ready to open Web Components Land, a website dedicated to learning Web Components and making them inclusive, resilient, and useful.
 ---